AEPR/cardgame/README.md

  The player who leads the first trick of a round.
  - Upgrade:
  Discard a trump; draw a card from your **deck**; dispose of one card.
+ - Dispose:
+ Remove a card from your active cards, laying it aside.